Star Wars Universe Roleplaying Game

 Diplomat

 As a subclass of the Leader, the Diplomat builds on the shared Leader foundation at levels 1–2.
 From level 3 onward, you specialize in persuasion, political maneuvering, information control, and long-term strategy.
-You’re not the one firing the first shot — you’re the one who decides whether anyone fires at all, and what happens to those who do.
+You are not usually the one firing the first shot — you are the one who decides whether anyone fires at all, and what happens to those who do.
+When fighting breaks out, your power shows up in redirected hostilities, sudden cease-fires, and enemies who realize too late that they have been cornered by promises they made half a season ago.

-Diplomats excel in scenarios where stakes are high and options are messy: cease-fires, treaty talks, back-channel deals, prisoner exchanges, and crisis briefings where one sentence can save or doom thousands.
-Even in combat, your value comes from positioning allies, redirecting hostilities, and turning enemies into reluctant partners.
+Diplomats excel in scenarios where the stakes are high and the options are messy: cease-fires, treaty talks, back-channel deals, prisoner exchanges, delicate coalition-building, and crisis briefings where a single sentence can save or doom thousands.
+Even in the thick of combat, your value comes from positioning allies, reframing objectives, and turning some enemies into reluctant partners rather than bodies on the deck.

-Examples from Star Wars lore: Leia Organa, Bail Organa, Mon Mothma, Chandrilan statespeople, high-ranking New Republic and Imperial envoys.
+Examples from Star Wars lore: Leia Organa, Bail Organa, Mon Mothma, Chandrilan statespeople, high-ranking New Republic and Imperial envoys, and the behind-the-scenes operatives who persuade fleets and worlds to move without ever touching a trigger.

 Leader Training – Shared Leader Traits (Levels 1–2)